 - Use Screencast-O-Matic to record all or part of your screen with video and/or audio and download as an MP4.

 'Creating a Video Presentation' Workshop

-Thank you to those who joined us on Monday, March 6, 2017 for our virtual workshop on recording a video presentation.
-We provided an overview of how to use VoiceThread, PowerPoint, and Screencast-O-Matic to record a video presentation.
-Couldn't make it?
-Watch the recording.
+Join us on Monday, March 5, 2018 for our virtual workshop on recording a video presentation.
+We will provide an overview of how to use VoiceThread, PowerPoint, and Screencast-O-Matic to record a video presentation.

 Judges will evaluate virtual presentations, and awards will be given for outstanding work.
 Recorded presentations should be roughly 15 minutes long and saved as one of the following video file formats: FLV, F4V, AVI, MP4, MOV, or 3GP; or, hosted on the internet through a website like YouTube, Vimeo, or Screencast.
 Creating a virtual presentation is easy!
 Check out our tips on recording a virtual presentation, and remember that the library and Academic Computing are here to help.

 |Student Acceptances Due||Monday, March 5, 2018|